arcadianlyric/LFR_DataMonitor/README.md

 ## Background and Impact

 MGI stLFR/cLFR co-barcodes short reads with UMI, achieving pseudo-long-read resolution through UMI-based fragment clustering at standard short-read cost.
 This makes it attractive for production-scale WGS, but it also introduces additional failure modes: library preparation drift, UMI synthesis quality, and sequencing chemistry variation can all silently degrade data quality before reaching variant calling.
+Once data drift found, it can be used to trigger retraining of ML models like DeepVariant:[GoogleDeepVariant_FineTuning](https://github.com/arcadianlyric/GoogleDeepVariant_FineTuning).

 **Why data drift monitoring matters for ML-based variant calling.**
 Downstream variant callers such as [Google DeepVariant](https://github.com/google/deepvariant) are deep learning models trained on specific distributions of read pileup features — GC content, coverage depth, duplicate rate, and fragment size.
 When the input data distribution shifts (assay lot change, reagent update, instrument recalibration), the model operates out-of-distribution, leading to degraded precision/recall without any obvious error signal at the call level.